saravanan-ux/new/SECURITY.md

+the new file added.
+the old line added
 ## Reporting Security Issues

 If you believe you have found a security vulnerability in any GitHub-owned repository, please report it to us through coordinated disclosure.